 This course provides the basics of cancer biology and is intended as an introductory level course for those newer to oncology care.
 The four sections of the course covers the topics: 1) Causal Theories, 2) Systemic Therapy, 3) Staging of Tumors, 4) Grading of Tumors.
-At the end of this course, users should be able to discuss causal theory of carcinogenesis and apply knowledge of grading and staging of tumors to oncology practice.
-Users will be able to describe the types of Systemic therapy used for the treatment of cancer and use correct and appropriate terminology in tumor biology and cancer treatments.
+At the end of this course, participants should be able to discuss causal theory of carcinogenesis and apply knowledge of grading and staging of tumors to oncology practice.
+Users will be able to describe the types of systemic therapy used for the treatment of cancer and use correct and appropriate terminology in tumor biology and cancer treatments.

 - Describe principles of normal and abnormal cellular proliferation and discuss common mechanisms of Cancer biology

-- Apply the most appropriate type of systemic chemotherapy to meet treatment goals for different types and stages of cancer.
+- Apply the most appropriate type of systemic chemotherapy to meet treatment goals for different types and stages of cancer

 - Associate tumor grade with prognosis and identify appropriate treatment plans for patients newly diagnosed with cancer

-- Apply knowledge of staging of tumors to better coordinate and plan appropriate treatment of newly diagnosed patients with cancer and assess their prognosis.
+- Apply knowledge of staging of tumors to better coordinate and plan appropriate treatment of newly diagnosed patients with cancer and assess their prognosis

 4 Credits/Points are available for participation in this course.
 Certificate and credit types available include:

 - CNE Contact Hours

 - CPE Credits